 By fueling with simple carbohydrates during your race, you provide a trickle of additional glucose so that you never deplete your glycogen stores and don’t have to fall back on oxidizing fat.

-However, it’s important to make the distinction that you are not burning more calories overall when running in a glycogen-depleted state; rather, the source of those calories shifts to include a greater reliance on fat rather than carbohydrates.
+However, it’s important to distinguish that you are not burning more calories overall when running in a glycogen-depleted state; the source of those calories shifts to include a greater reliance on fat rather than carbohydrates.

-- What should you eat during a half marathon?
+- What should I eat during a half marathon?

-- When should you fuel during a half marathon?
+- When should I fuel during a half marathon?

 As with most things related to running, your body is unique, and what may work best for you in terms of fueling for a half marathon may look quite different from what works best for another runner.

-When it comes to eating, the rule of thumb is to stay ahead of your body’s needs for carbohydrates, which means starting fueling at the 30-45 minute mark of the race.
+When it comes to eating, the rule of thumb is to stay ahead of your body’s carbohydrate needs, which means starting fueling at the 30-45 minute mark of the race.
+(I also always consume an energy gel about 20 minutes before my half marathon to get a kick before the start.)

-The most important thing you can do in terms of your half marathon fueling plan is practice, practice, practice.
+The most important thing you can do regarding your half marathon fueling plan is practice, practice, practice.

-Another important thing to take into consideration is how you are going to carry along your fuelling with you on the day of the race.
-Will you use a water bottle or hydration pack, or are you just going to use the aid stations provided by the organization?
+Another important thing to consider is how you will carry your fueling with you on the race day.
+Will you use a water bottle, hydration pack, pockets, or flip belt, or will you just use the aid stations provided by the organization?

-If so, ensure you know what type of hydration and nutrition they plan to provide and if it works with what you have been using during training.
+If you decide to use the organization’s aid stations, ensure you know what type of hydration and nutrition they plan to provide and if it works with what you have been using during training.
+You don’t want any unwanted tummy trouble because you tried a new energy gel brand at the race.

-If you are unsure how many calories you should consume to support your training, you can speak with a sports dietitian or nutritionist to guide you.
+If you are unsure how many calories you should consume to support your training, you can speak with a sports nutritionist to guide you.

 Now that we have race strategy nutrition worked out, here are some great ideas for your next pre-race meal or pre-race breakfast: